swapinco/.github/profile/README.md

 We have a 0.3% swapping fee, where 0.25% go to Liquidity providers, and 0.05% to development team.

 You can view our [contracts here](https://github.com/swapinco/contracts).

+A static backup of our UI are [hosted here](https://github.com/swapinco/frontend) and can be deployed to any webserver.